-Thanks to its versatility and comfort, the Montane Allez Micro netted ‘best buy’ in our full review of fleeces and mid-layers.
-David Lintern puts it to the test on the hill.
+Thanks to its versatility and comfort, the Montane Allez Micro netted our ‘best buy’ award as David Lintern puts it to the test on the hill.

 As is common with much of Montane’s kit, the fit is athletic and then some.
 It’s designed to be very stretchy and close fitting, so will sit fine over a synthetic t-shirt, but expect to feel a little constricted if you wear your normal size over anything more.